January 25, 2022 by John Fernandez

 High blood pressure, or hypertension, is very common across the U.S., with an estimated one out of every two or three adults suffering from this major risk factor for heart attack or stroke — and many don’t realize it.

-May is “National High Blood Pressure Education Month,” a designation supported by the medical community and public health organizations to bring more awareness to the so-called “silent killer.”
-It is called that because most of the time hypertension has no obvious symptoms to indicate that something is wrong.
-May is also National Stroke Awareness Month – and hypertension is the primary risk factor for strokes.
+High blood pressure is called the “silent killer” because most of the time hypertension has no obvious symptoms to indicate that something is wrong.
+Hypertension is the primary risk factor for strokes.

 Now, with the COVID-19 pandemic, early studies of hospitalizations and deaths in the U.S. caused by the coronavirus indicate that high blood pressure is a common underlying health condition among patients with serious COVID-19 complications.
 However, Ian Del Conde, M.D., a cardiovascular specialist at Miami Cardiac & Vascular Institute, says that shouldn’t be a surprise because high blood pressure is so common in the general population.